 Transforming Ideas Into Greatness

-Patent is a license or permit authorized by the government conferring a legal right for a period of time.
+A patent is a license or permits authorized by the government conferring a legal right for a period of time.
 The main right is the sole ownership of the product and excluding others from making, using, selling or importing the patented product without the consent of the owner.

 A patent is granted to an invention if it meets the following criteria:

-- Utility: An invention must be applied to or applicable in industrial process.
+- Utility: An invention must be applied to or applicable in the industrial process.

 Therefore, an invention that can be manufactured, used and reproduced is granted patentability.